manprinsen/uptime-kuma-agent/README.md

 ## Future Plans

 * Be able to send get request to multiple Uptime Kuma Push Devices.
 Eg if this software runs on a customers network, this software can be installed on a central machine which will be able to ping PCs on the network.
 Then one does not have to install this software on every PC.
-The Uptime Kuma Server can they be located on a completely different network, preferably a VPS.
+The Uptime Kuma Server can then be located on a completely different network, preferably a VPS.
 * Test and add support for more embedded systems eg Unifi USG, Advancech, Moxa, Pfsense, Codesys, Siemens WinCC, IX Developer